Florke64/rss-static-reader/README.md

 Link to randomly choosen "article of the day" or something like that.

 - **Feed limit**:
-Partially implemented feature.
 Number of the articles shown under the single page would be possible limit.

 - **Scheduled updates**:
+(Partially implemented)
-Probably most important, almost core function of this project.
-Program will periodically refresh generated HTML files so everytime you open them there will new set of news appear.
+~~Probably most important, almost core function of this project.
+Program will periodically refresh generated HTML files so everytime you open them there will new set of news appear.~~

 - **Code cleanup**: Technical thing I'll work on.
 Currently code is a total mess and I want to improve it as I learn Python.
 It also means that I'll work on Exception handling.